m3-learning/LAMBDA-PHYSIK-LPX200-LaserController/README.rst

 Features
 --------

+- **Automatic Serial Port Detection**: Automatically finds and connects to the correct serial port where the laser is connected.
 - **Control Laser Operations**: Perform operations like starting, stopping, and setting laser parameters such as voltage and energy.
 - **Real-time Status Polling**: The GUI continuously polls and updates the laser status every second.
 - **Energy Logging**: Automatically logs energy data into an SQLite database when the laser is active.